angelodibella/git-context/README.md

 cargo install git-context
 ```

-Pre-compiled binaries will also be available from the GitHub Releases page for Windows, macOS, and Linux.
+Pre-compiled binaries will also be available from the [GitHub Releases](https://github.com/angelodibella/git-context/releases) page.

 ## Quick Start

-1.  **Initialize your first context.**
+1.  **Initialize your first context from an existing repo.**
-    Navigate to an existing Git repository:

     ```sh
     cd ~/dotfiles
     git context init public
     ```

-    This will rename your `.git` to `.git-public`, create a `.git` symlink pointing to it, and set up your configuration file.

-2.  **Create a new, empty context.**
+    This creates your `.contexts` config and prepares the workspace.

+2.  **Tell `git-context` which files to manage.**
+    If your `public` repo has a `README.md` and `.gitignore` that are unique to it, register them:

     ```sh
+    git context keep README.md
-    git context new private
+    git context keep .gitignore
     ```

-    This creates a new, empty Git repository at `.git-private` and adds it to your configuration.
-Now you can switch between `public` and `private`.

-3.  **Track a file.**
+3.  **Create and switch to a new context.**
-    Add a new file that should only belong to your `private` repository:

     ```sh
-    # Make sure you are in the right context
+    git context new private
     git context switch private

-    # Track the file using the special command
-    git context track secrets.txt
     ```

-    This will `git add secrets.txt` to the `private` repo and simultaneously add `secrets.txt` to a global ignore file, so your `public` repo won't see it.
+    At this point, the `README.md` and `.gitignore` from the `public` context will have vanished from your working directory, ready for you to create new, private versions.

+4.  **Work as usual, then refresh.**
+    Add and commit files to your `private` context using normal git commands.

+    ```sh
+    echo "SECRET_KEY=123" > api.key
+    git add api.key
+    git commit -m "Add secret key"
+    ```

+    When you're ready, run the refresh command to update the global ignore rules:

+    ```sh
+    git context refresh
+    ```

+    Now, your `public` context will correctly ignore `api.key`.

-## Contributing
+## Future Features

-This project is open-source and contributions are welcome\!
-Feel free to open an issue or submit a pull request.
+* Add `git context clone <url> <name>` with optional `<name>` to merge directly from remote into a context.